eclipse-ide/.github/CONTRIBUTING.md

 ### ### Step 5: Write a New and Noteworthy Entry Upon Committer Request

 When relevant, the committer may suggest that you write a short description of your work for a New and Noteworthy entry.
 New and Noteworthy entries for top-level projects are, for instance, visible [on this page](https://eclipseide.org/release/noteworthy/).
-This is a way to showcase your work with a link to your GitHub profile, and also to highlight the changes included in the current release.
+This helps to highlight the changes included in the current release.
+It is also a good opportunity to promote your contribution to the project.